debadutta-kore/debadutta-kore/README.md

-- 👋 Hi, I’m @debadutta panda
+- 👋 Hi, I’m Debadutta Panda
-- work as SDE at kore.ai
+- Working as SDE at Kore.ai